Meal Prep Made Easy with Nourish Bowls

 Preheat oven to 350 degrees.

-Once cooked through, allow to cool then slice the breasts in thin strips.
-Store in airtight container in the refrigerator for up to 5 days.
+Once cooked through, allow cooling then slice the breasts in thin strips.
+Store in an airtight container in the refrigerator for up to 5 days.

 Preheat oven to 400 degrees.

 In a large bowl, toss together broccoli florets, zucchini chopped into cubes, sliced onions and peppers, with avocado oil, salt, and pepper.